michaeltroger/wear-as-remote-control-for-mobile/README.md

 The smartphone module (mobile folder) is a standalone example app allowing to create and cancel a notification by clicking on _start_/_stop_.

 The smartwatch module (wear folder) needs a smartphone with the _mobile_ module installed.
 It can send start and stop commands which result in opening/closing of a notification on the smartphone just like it can be done directly on the phone.

+This application was intented to be used with Android Nougat (Android 7) and Oreo (Android 8) devices.